 5. Will Republicans end up gaining seats from redistricting?
 The Democratic-controlled redistricting in Illinois, unveiled last weekend, underscores how challenging it is for Republicans to add to their House majority through redistricting.
 In Illinois alone, Democrats could reasonably end up gaining six House seats, one quarter of the 24 they’ll need to retake the House.
 By contrast, Republicans are focused on protecting the gains they achieved in the 2010 midterms.
 One state where they’re going on offense: Texas, where, among proposed changes to the congressional map, Republicans want to divide Austin five ways to dilute Democratic areas.

-This article appears in the June 1, 2011, edition of National Journal Daily.
+This article appears in the June 1, 2011, edition of NJ Daily.